 Now that the 2019 fishing season is pretty well finished up, I realized how many times fishing tubes for smallmouths came into play.
 I have been looking through some photos from the past year and thinking about some of the great days I had on the water.
 My first year fishing the Bassmaster Elite Series was all I hoped it would be…I had a lot of fun, met some new friends and despite a few tough tournaments, I had enough good days to qualify for the 2020 Bassmaster Classic at Lake Guntersville, Alabama.
 For anyone who fishes in bass tournaments, the Classic is the premier event in our sport and I think everybody has the dream of competing in it someday so I can’t wait until March to take it all in.

-Looking back at some of the good days I had this year, a few of my best days of smallmouth fishing stuck out to me and I was reminded of how many fish I caught on the Impulse® Fatty Tubes, both the 2.75” model and the larger 3.5” model.
+Looking back at some of the good days I had this year, a few of my best days of smallmouth fishing stuck out to me and I was reminded of how many fish I caught on a soft plastic tube bait, both the 2.75” model and the larger 3.5” model.
 These tubes have been around for a few years now but I’m not sure that bass anglers know how good they really are.
 They are scented tubes, yet they are loaded with salt, a must for any tube I would consider using.
 The colors are good, including a really nice shade of green pumpkin, which is the most popular color for me and a lot of other anglers.
 Smallmouths simply love it everywhere.